 Analyzing the forex market for trading and understanding currency behavior is a skill traders need to improve.
 Your trading performance naturally improves as your technical analysis skills improve.
+Understanding charts is a universal skill which you can transfer from forex trading to other financial markets and take better decisions.

-Understanding charts is a universal skill you can transfer from FX trading to other financial markets.
 Learning technical analysis as a beginner will give you a solid trading foundation to make better decisions.
 Advanced traders, too, learn and improve their knowledge of forex trading.

 This article explores charting and technical analysis fully.